Suburbanization

+Suburbanization can be a progressive process in which growing populations, technological innovations, and economic changes drive settlement outward, following the concentric zone model.
+Suburban growth takes many forms globally including planned satellite towns in Europe, rail-oriented suburbs in East Asia, Canadian high-rises, and the expansion of informal peri-urban areas in the Global South.
+Patterns of global suburban sprawl have emerged from a combination of demographic trends and economic development and have produced diverse social, economic, and environmental outcomes.

 History

 United States

 View of a housing development near a farm in Richfield, Minnesota, a suburb of Minneapolis, 1954.

 Post–World War II economic expansion in the United States included a sudden boom in housing construction as developers raced to address housing shortages across the country.
 As veterans returned from war, their GI Bill benefits made it especially easy to buy homes in these new, cost-efficient neighborhoods, populating them quickly with young couples and new families.
 These new neighborhoods were outside the inner city suburbs.
-This movement away from the inner city to new outer suburbs spawned new "minicites" which has served as smaller centers of economic activity.
+This movement away from the inner city to new outer suburbs spawned new "minicites" which have served as smaller centers of economic activity.
 Racially discriminatory housing policies in many areas prevented people of color from buying homes in the new suburbs, making them largely white-dominated spaces.
 The nationwide mass migration of white homeowners into the suburbs became known as "white flight".
-Throughout the years, the desire to separate work life and home life has grown, causing an increase in suburban populations.

 Suburbs are often built around certain industries such as restaurants, shopping, and entertainment, which allows suburban residents to travel less and interact more within the suburban area.
+For example, Kings County, New York served New York City as farmland in the 18th century, with boats carrying produce across the East River.
+The steam ferry later made Brooklyn Heights a commuter town for Wall Street.
+Streetcar suburbs spread through the county, and as elevated railways further extended its reach, the City of Brooklyn grew to fill the county.
+Areas along the river became industrialized and apartment buildings filled the places where factories did not replace the scattered houses.
+As a result, much of Brooklyn transformed into a suburban economy and later into an urban economy entirely.